amitmse/in_Python_/Logistic Regression/README.md

 		Solution: Weighted least squares regression.
 			  Transform the dependent variable using one of the variance stabilizing transformations

-	4. No autocorrelation of residuals :
+	6. No autocorrelation of residuals :
 		Issue: correlation with own lag (stock price today linked with yesterday's price). if above fails then OLS estimators are no longer the Best Linear Unbiased Estimators.
 While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (t-scores overestimated) when the autocorrelations of the errors at low lags are positive.
 		Test :  Durbin–Watson

-	5. Normality of residuals :
-		Issue: OLS estimators won’t have the desirable BLUE property

-	6. X variables and residuals are uncorrelated
+	7. X variables and residuals are uncorrelated

-	7. No perfect multicollinearity :
-		Issue: Issue: Regression coefficient variance will increase
-		Test: VIF

-	8. Number of observations must be greater than number of Xs
+	Number of observations must be greater than number of Xs

 http://r-statistics.co/Assumptions-of-Linear-Regression.html